-Antelope are notorious for being one of the most difficult trophies to judge in the field.
+Antelope can be very difficult trophies to judge on the hoof.
 Your guide may want to wait, and see a buck from multiple angles before making a decision to try and stalk.
 In addition to waiting for a quality buck, you might also need to be patient to locate one that’s in a stalkable position.

 Hunting antelope is often a numbers game.
 You may have to look at quite a few antelope before you find the buck you want to pursue.

 Antelope have excellent vision.
 It’s not unusual to see antelope a half-mile or more away go running for the opposite horizon.
 Whether it’s a human shape breaking the skyline, or the opening of a truck door, if these animals see something they don’t like, they’ll boogie.
 And they can cover a lot of ground in a short amount of time.